BoniFederico/ComputerVision/README.md

 -CalibrationImages2: contains the calibration images obtained with the smartphone

--ScreenShot: contains screenshots of the superimposed object.
+-Screenshot: contains screenshots of the superimposed object.

 Note: ------------------------------------------------------------------------------------